 - Segments 2-3: There is usually no creek water available between the beginning of Segment 2 (South Platte River Trailhead) and mile 2.8 of Segment 3, a distance of 14.3 miles.
 There is, however, an outdoor spigot at the North Fork Volunteer Fire Department building about 200 yards northwest of the CT at mile 10.1 of Segment 2.
 The building, which is not always manned, is visible from the trail.
 The spigot is on the northeast corner of the main building.

 - Segments 18-19: In the relatively dry Cochetopa Hills, there are a number of unreliable water sources.
 Most typically dry up as early as July.
 The longest dry stretch is usually from Los Creek at mile 9.7 of Segment 18 to Cochetopa Creek at mile 7.0 of Segment 19, a distance of 11.1 miles.

 - Segment 26-27: Potentially the longest dry stretch on the Trail is, at its worst, from Straight Creek at mile 8.4 of Segment 26 to Taylor Lake at mile 19.4 of Segment 27, a distance of about 22 miles.
 Between these two reliable sources, however, are two possible water sources at the headwaters of Big Bend Creek and Deer Creek that are short distances from the Trail, and maybe a little hard to find, where a traveler might top up.
 (There’s more information in the current edition of the CT Databook.)
 We recommend carrying additional water through this stretch of trail.

 All natural water sources should be treated before drinking.
-See our article on Water Treatment.
+See our page on Water Treatment.